CertiCoq/certicoq/README.md

 Then to install CertiCoq's dependencies:

-# opam install coq-template-coq coq-ext-lib coq-squiggle-eq.1.0.3
+# opam install coq-template-coq coq-ext-lib coq-squiggle-eq.1.0.3 coq-paramcoq

   The package currently builds with the `coq-template-coq.8.7.dev` package, `coq-ext-lib.0.9.7` and `coq-squiggle-eq.1.0.3`.